 Do you want to snap a quick video or record your screen on an Android device?
-Whether you are taking a recording for friends or creating video for more professional purposes, we’ve got the fastest ways to do it.
+Whether you are taking a recording for friends, showing off your gaming skills, or creating video for more professional purposes, we’ve got the fastest ways to do it.

-Step 2: With the tool launched, you should see an overlay on your phone screen with a couple of different icons.
-Look in the bottom left corner for the camera shutter icon.
-When you are ready to record, select that icon.
-The overlay will disappear and you will begin recording.
-Drag down the overlay again and either pause or stop recording when you are finished.
-Also note that the gear-shaped icon will take you to a menu where you can adjust many aspects of video quality before you start recording, which is useful if you need a certain quality or want to save video file space.
+You can access the app’s settings by tapping the floating button and hitting the gear-shaped icon.
+That will take you to a menu where you can adjust many aspects of video quality before you start recording, which is useful if you need a certain quality or want to save video file space.

-Step 3: There are also some minor editing tools and the ability to draw on the screen while recording, making this a great option for professionals.
-The overlay also includes a photo icon: Selecting this option will allow you to cut and edit the video, crop the screen as necessary, replace the audio with whatever you want, and convert sections to GIFs as needed.
+The app also some minor editing tools and gives you the ability to draw on the screen while recording, making this a great option for professionals.
+The app also includes the option to cut and edit the video, crop the screen as necessary, replace the audio with whatever you want, and convert sections to GIFs as needed.
 Visit this area to make your final tweaks before you are ready to share.

-Step 1: As the name indicates, this game management app is all about using and (a recent addition) recording the games you play on Android.
-That means your first step should be to register for Google Play Games (GPG) and explore the service to find the games you want and enjoy.
-If you do this before you start trying to record, your experience will be much more enjoyable.
-GPG only lets you record viable games, so when you are ready to begin, open the app, and visit the game that you want to record.
+As the name implies, this game management app is all about using and recording the games you play on Android.
+That means your first step should be to register for Google Play Games and explore the service to find the games you want and enjoy.
+Make sure you do this before you start trying to record, as Play Games only lets you record supported games.

-Step 3: After three seconds, your screen will start recording.
-At all times there will be a little floating video bubble you can click to choose Stop Recording.
-When the video is stopped or dismissed, it will automatically save to your phone.
-If you want to upload a video to YouTube, there is also an instant share option labelled Edit & Upload to YouTube.
+Your video will automatically be saved to your device once you stop.
+If you want to upload your video to YouTube, there’s an instant share option labeled Edit & Upload to YouTube.
 Note that editing abilities are limited, and that this app will record everything that appears on the device screen, so this step may take some time.

-Step 1: Mobizen offers HD recording that’s very similar to the AZ app.
 Download the app and launch it from the app menu.
-This will place a tiny “air circle” icon on your phone screen.
-Once you have found it, select it, and it will branch out into a few additional icons.
-Choose the record (the camera icon only takes screenshots) icon to start recording.
+After a brief setup process, Mobizen will place a small “air circle” icon on your phone screen, and will run you through using it.
+Once you’re ready to record, tap the floating button, choose the record (the camera icon only takes screenshots) icon to start recording.
 This will create a three-second countdown and then recording will begin.

-Step 3: Stopping the video will bring a pop-up that allows you to view the video.
+Stopping the video will launch a pop-up that allows you to view the video.
 If you want to edit your creation, choose this (viewing your video will always be an option from the app as long as you have it saved).
-While viewing, you will see a pen-and-paper editing icon right below the video player.
+While viewing, you can also see a pen-and-paper editing icon right below the video player.
 Select this to start editing your video.
-You can cut and split, add BGM, add intros and outros, and more to get the video looking just how you want.
+You can cut and split, add background music, add intros and outros, and get the video looking just how you want.